kezdo-webfejlesztok/programming-starter-pack/lectures/java/classes-and-objects/classes/README.md

 therefore the name of the class is `Book`.
 The body of the class is enclosed within a pair of curly braces `{}`.
 In the body of the class, we can define the attributes and behaviors (methods) of the class.
+We will learn about attributes and methods in the next sections.

 #### Class name naming conventions